christopher-kapic/tickertab-saas/README.md

 # This project was bootstrapped with Next.js Subscription Payments Starter

+### Modifications:
+- schema.sql
+- Hosted with Netlify instead of Vercel
+  - Vercel requires a pro account in order to charge money, therefore I chose to host with Netlify.
+I'll probably make a tutorial for how to switch to Netlify from Vercel in the future.

 The all-in-one starter kit for high-performance SaaS applications.

 ## Features